The world needs to be Lean!

-For us Lean means “helping people grow so they learn the art of doing things well”.
-This principle is summed up in the two Japanese words “Monozukuri” (the art of doing things well) and “Hitozukuri” (the art of developing people) as the master, Wakamatsu, often told us before his death.
-In recent years many managers and consultants have often neglected the human factor thinking that the Lean system is only “Monozukuri” while ignoring the fact that it is impossible to do something well if it is not done willingly, in conditions of discomfort or, even worse, in precarious conditions.
+For us, Lean means “developing people to learn the art of doing things well”.
+This principle is embodied in the two Japanese words “Monozukuri” (the art of doing things well) and “Hitozukuri” (the art of making people grow) as Master Wakamatsu often repeated to us before his passing.
+In recent years, many managers and consultants have often overlooked the human factor, thinking that the Lean system is just “Monozukuri”, ignoring the fact that it is impossible to perform a task well if it is done unwillingly, in uncomfortable or at worst precarious conditions.

-Unfortunately, the application of techniques such as Kanban, Heijunka or TPM is confused with the end rather than the means for a radical change of pace in business practices.
-Parameters improve significantly when corporate culture evolves.
+Unfortunately, people often confuse the application of techniques such as Kanban, Heijunka or TPM as the end rather than the means to a radical change of pace in business performance.
+The parameters improve sustainably when the corporate culture evolves.

-Kaizen, which is often roughly translated as “continuous improvement”, originally meant to change to get better.
+Kaizen, which is often loosely translated as “Continuous Improvement” in the genesis of the term means changing to get better.

-“Monozukuri” and “Hitozukuri” thus represent two sides of the same coin.
-The absence of one of the two makes the efforts made by companies to apply the Toyota Production System useless, even harmful, and is probably the true cause of the failure of many Lean Transformation projects.
+“Monozukuri” and “Hitozukuri” are the two sides of the same coin.
+The absence of either makes the efforts of companies to apply the Toyota Production System useless, even harmful, and is probably the real cause of the failure of many Lean Transformation projects.

-The production area is the physical location where transformations and changes are usually easier to obtain in the short term and can be communicated immediately because they are evident.
-Identifying waste through the Ohno Circle, a new layout, a set-up time cut by half, or a clean and tidy workplace thanks to a 5S programme are clear signals of a transformation that begins from the “Gemba” (from the Japanese term meaning a place where value is created) and by more operative staff to then spread to all other business practices with a process of involvement through successive waves of improvement.
+The production area is the physical place where transformations and changes are usually easier to achieve in the short term and are more immediate to communicate, because they are obvious.
+The identification of waste through the Ohno Circles, a new layout, a Setup reduced by half or a clean and tidy work environment through a 5S programme are unmistakable signs of a transformation that starts with the “Gemba” (Japanese for the place where value is created) and the more operational staff and then extends to all other company functions with a process of involvement in successive improvement waves.